 US Open 2023 order of play: today's matches, full schedule and how to watch on TV

-Novak Djokovic will start his campaign for a 24th grand slam title when the US Open starts on Monday.
+Novak Djokovic will start his campaign for a 24th grand slam title when the US Open begins today.
 The man most likely to stop him is Carlos Alcaraz, who starts on the other side of the draw.

 If Djokovic wins his first-round match, against Frenchman Alexandre Muller, he will overtake Alcaraz to become world number one again.
-Alcaraz, the top seed, starts his campaign on Tuesday against Dominik Koepfer of Germany.
+Alcaraz, the top seed, starts his campaign tomorrow against Dominik Koepfer of Germany.

 In the women’s event, Iga Swiatek, the defending champion, gets things under way on Monday against Rebecca Peterson of Sweden.